With innovation has come an inability to cope.

 Add in the multitude of apps and opportunities to communicate with the world that your smartphone offers, and it’s no wonder most people are stressed.

-Consider this: Prescriptions for anti-anxiety medicine have increased 50% in the last 20 years.
+Consider this: Prescriptions for anti-anxiety medicine have increased by 50% in the last 20 years.

 The hard truth is that your overall wellness depends on being able to manage the stress that comes from living in an age with so much at your fingertips.